Its all true, the boogie girl is real, and you've found her. She knits, sews, spins, does pottery and writes it all down in this blog.

 I figured I'd borrow a little from AC\DC for the introduction of the biggest balls of them all.

-Girl Beast wasn't too sure about wearing the yarn on her head.
-She had to sit still for several seconds.
-It's an immense ball that is the same size as her head.
 This is the yarn that I've fallen head over heals in love with.
 Adrian mentioned this stuff a couple of weeks ago.
 It's fantastic stuff.
 Soft, huge and inexpensive.
 Just how I like it.
 I really don't know how to describe this stuff without sounding like an ad or a love sick teenager.

 There is Worsted weight and Bulky weight.
 I started a sweater in Bulky weight.
 This is what one ball got me: